Lifestyle Changes and Diabetes

 Exercise

-Before starting any kind of physical activity, talk to your doctor to make sure it’s safe for you to exercise.
-Ask for advice about what type of activity might be best for you.
+Before you start any kind of physical activity, talk to your doctor to make sure it’s safe for you to exercise.
+Ask for advice about what type of activities might be best for you.

-Start your exercise program slowly.
-Give your body time to get used to any activity without straining or hurting yourself.
+Begin slowly.
+Give your body time to get used to moving without straining or hurting yourself.

 Here are a few tips to help you get started: